 2 Pack Survival Kit Can Opener, Military, P-51 Model: These can openers makes great addition to any survival, fishing, hiking, or camping pack.
 They are lightweight and robust and they just work.

 Rothco 550lb.
 Type III Nylon Paracord: An ideal all-around utility cord in the field, paracord is tough and long lasting.
 It is made from 550-pound test nylon and features a seven-strand core for maximum strength.
 Also, it is manufactured in the United States.
 Note that some colors may be more expensive than others.
 Need ideas?
 See 44 Really Cool Uses of Paracord for Survival.

 12 Color Pack Bandana – Assorted Colors: This is the #1 seller in the bandana category.
-As of this writing, the price is $11.99 for the entire dozen.
 Heck, I think that beats Wal-Mart and flea market pricing.
 Be sure to read How to Use a Bandana to Save the Day.

 Shop the Emergency Essentials Monthly Specials: The monthly specials at Emergency Essentials feature discounts of up to 35% off sometimes a bit more.

-This month, the Do It Yourself SuperPail Combo is on sale for $69.99.
+This month, the Do It Yourself SuperPail Combo is on sale.
 It includes 8 x 6-Gallon Buckets with Lids, 8 x Metallized Storage Bags and a 10-Pack of Large Oxygen Absorbers.
-That works out too only $8.74 per bucket and bag and is the best price I have seen in a long time.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!